Skip to content

 25. Monitoring of forest management plan implementation available?

-The company reports the implementation of forest management plans for two forest management units (Mahal and Novo Oeste, in Brazil) only.
+[Externally verified] The company reports the implementation of forest management plans for one forest management unit only.
 Hence partial points are awarded.

 26. Company has provided valid legal documents to Open Timber Portal on use right (at the time of SPOTT assessments)?